jcfitzpatrick12/spectre/README.md

 Run these steps after setting up and starting the `spectre-server`.
 The following commands assume your present working directory is the root of this repository (wherever you cloned it on your system).

 1. **Activate a Python virtual environment**
-   Create then activate a Python virtual environment:
+   Create and activate a Python virtual environment:
    ```bash
    python3 -m venv ./.venv && \
    . ./.venv/bin/activate